Daniel-Podsadowski/AdventOfCode2020/README.md

  My C# Console project

  - Each day is a new .cs file
- - data input files can be found under folder "Data"
+ - Data input files can be found under folder "Data"